jscohen4/cohen-policy-tree-adaptation/README.md

 **3.2.2 Actions**: various scripts

-**3.2.3 Multi-objective optimization**`:optimization-parallel.py` performs the policy search: Multi-objective optimization.
-Optimized policies are stored as pickle files in the `snapshots` folder.
+**3.2.3 Multi-objective optimization**:`optimization-parallel.py` performs the policy search over the 235 testing scenarios.
+Optimized policies and objective values are stored as pickle files in the `snapshots` folder.

 **3.3.1 Robusness testing**: `testing-outofsample.py` and `robustness-calculation.py`.
 Figure 3 script